junipertcy/simpliciality-testing/README.md

 $ pytest
 ```

-Now you have sensed that `Simplicial-test` implements a search algorithm for solving
+Now you have sensed that `simplicial-test` implements a search algorithm for solving
 the *simplicial realization problem*.
 If your input joint sequence is not realizable
 (as a simplicial complex), we may need to traverse the entire search tree,
 which would take a huge amount of time!